 While chemicals and related products dominate its portfolio of business offerings, PMC Global's products have some diversity as well.
 Through M. A. Gedney the company produces and markets high-quality branded and private label pickles, relish, condiment and preserve products under the Gedney, Cains, and Del Monte labels.
 It also offers financial loans through PMC Financial Services Group, LLC.

-The company's strategy is to grow by adding facilities through start-ups and acquisitions in the US, Europe, Africa, and Asia.
+The company's strategy is to grow by adding facilities through start-ups, organic growth, and acquisitions in the US, Europe, Africa, and Asia.

 Kamins founded PMC (Plastic Management Corporation) in 1971 as an outgrowth of a small plastics scrap yard he founded in 1964.
 In 2008 it bought Chemtura's oleochemicals unit.